TokenLogic-com-au/aave-helpers/src/bridges/chainlink-ccip/README.md

+## AaveCcipGhoBridge Smart Contract

 ### Overview

-The `AaveCcipGhoBridge` smart contract is a custom implementation designed to facilitate the bridging of GHO tokens between different blockchain networks using [Chainlink's Cross-Chain Interoperability Protocol (CCIP)](https://docs.chain.link/ccip).
-It enables GHO transfers to the Aave Collector of another chain in a secure and decentralized manner by leveraging Chainlink's infrastructure.
-Here's an overview of its key features and components:
+The `AaveCcipGhoBridge` smart contract facilitates the secure bridging of GHO tokens across different blockchain networks using Chainlink's Cross-Chain Interoperability Protocol (CCIP).
+By leveraging Chainlink's decentralized infrastructure, it ensures reliable and transparent cross-chain token transfers while using GHO tokens exclusively for fees.

 ### Key Components

-1. **Router, LINK, GHO Addresses**:
+1. **Router and GHO Addresses**:
-   - **`ROUTER`**: The Chainlink CCIP router address used for cross-chain communication.
+   - **`ROUTER`**: The Chainlink CCIP router address for cross-chain communication.
-   - **`LINK`**: Address of the Chainlink token (LINK), used for paying transaction fees when required.
-   - **`GHO`**: Address of the GHO token, which the contract helps bridge across chains.
+   - **`GHO`**: Address of the GHO token, which the contract bridges across chains.

 2. **Bridges Mapping**:
-   - A mapping of destination chain selectors (chain identifiers) to the corresponding bridge address on the destination chain.
+   - A mapping of destination chain selectors (chain identifiers) to corresponding bridge addresses on the destination chains.

 ### Main Functionalities

 1. **Token Transfers**:
+   - Facilitates secure GHO token transfers between chains.
-   - The contract allows users to transfer GHO tokens from one blockchain to another.
-It collects all GHO tokens from the sender, validates the transfer, and sends the tokens via Chainlink CCIP to the specified destination chain.
+   - Collects GHO tokens from the sender, validates the destination chain and bridge configuration, and transfers the tokens via Chainlink CCIP.
-   - A modifier `checkDestination` ensures the destination chain and bridge are properly configured.
+   - The `checkDestination` modifier ensures that the destination chain and bridge are properly configured before any transfer.

 2. **Fee Payment**:
-   - Users can pay fees in either LINK tokens or native gas tokens of the chain (e.g., ETH).
-   - The contract calculates the required fees via the `IRouterClient.getFee` method and handles fee payments accordingly.
+   - Fees are paid exclusively in GHO tokens.
+   - Calculates the required fee for a transfer and deducts it directly from the user's GHO balance.

 3. **Cross-Chain Message Handling**:
-   - When a cross-chain message is received, the `_ccipReceive` function decodes the message, verifies its authenticity, and releases the corresponding GHO tokens to the specified recipients on the destination chain.
+   - Processes incoming cross-chain messages using the `_ccipReceive` function.
+   - Decodes the message, verifies its authenticity, and releases the corresponding GHO tokens to the recipient on the destination chain.

 4. **Quote Transfer**:
-   - This function, `quoteTransfer`, allows users to estimate the fee required for a token transfer without actually performing the transfer.
+   - The `quoteTransfer` function allows users to estimate the GHO fee required for a transfer without executing the transfer.

 5. **Setting Destination Bridges**:
-   - The contract owner can configure or update the bridge addresses for different destination chains through the `setDestinationBridge` function.
+   - The contract owner can configure or update the bridge addresses for different destination chains via the `setDestinationBridge` function.

 ### Security Features

-- **Ownable With Guardian Control**: The contract uses OwnableWithGuardian contract to ensure only the owner can configure or update key components like destination bridges and owner or guradian can execute transaction.
+- **Role-Based Access Control**:
+  Uses `AccessControl` to manage permissions:
+  - `DEFAULT_ADMIN_ROLE`: Grants administrative rights.
+  - `BRIDGER_ROLE`: Restricts who can initiate bridging operations.
+  This ensures that only authorized users can perform critical functions.

+- **Destination Validation**:
-- **Validation**: It checks whether the destination chain and bridge address are valid before executing transfers, ensuring that users cannot send tokens to unsupported chains.
+  The `checkDestination` modifier ensures that the destination chain and bridge address are properly configured before executing transfers.

+- **Token Approval Management**:
+  Securely handles GHO token approvals for the router, mitigating over-approval risks.

+- **Rescue Functionality**:
+  Implements a `Rescuable` mechanism, allowing the `EXECUTOR` to rescue funds in emergencies while maintaining security boundaries.

+- **CCIP Sender and Receiver Validation**:
+  - Verifies messages originate from the correct source bridge using Chainlink CCIP.
+  - Incoming messages must match the expected sender address for the specified source chain.

 ### Events

 - **TransferIssued**: Emitted when a transfer is successfully initiated.
 - **TransferFinished**: Emitted when a transfer completes successfully on the destination chain.
 - **DestinationUpdated**: Emitted when a new bridge address is set for a specific chain.

 ### Error Handling

 - **UnsupportedChain**: Thrown when attempting to transfer to an unsupported destination chain.
 - **InvalidTransferAmount**: Thrown when the total amount of tokens to transfer is zero.
 - **InsufficientFee**: Thrown if the provided fee is insufficient to cover the transaction.
-- **InvalidMessage**: Thrown when the message received from a source chain does not come from the expected bridge address.
+- **InvalidMessage**: Thrown when a message received from a source chain does not come from the expected bridge address.

 ### Deployed Addresses